benedekfazekas/mranderson/README.md

 Yes, this is only half way.
 Now you can of course still work with your original source tree but the plugin also provides you a built in profile which enables you to work with the munged sourcetree including your dependencies.
 For example you can (and should) run your tests with the modified source tree:

-    $ lein with-profile plugin.mranderson/config test
+    $ lein with-profile +plugin.mranderson/config test

+Please note the plus sign before the mranderson profile.
 This does not stop here of course you can start up your repl with the modified source tree too of course.

+    $ lein with-profile +plugin.mranderson/config repl

 **Ok I can play with the modified source but how do I release?**